10. Enforcement agents

 Before we pass your council tax debt to an enforcement agent we will send you a letter telling you of the costs that they can charge you.
 Once the enforcement agent has been instructed, you will have to deal with them directly.
 We will not intervene or be involved again.

-We currently only use Ross and Roberts Limited and Rossendales Limited to act on our behalf to collect council tax following the issue of a liability order:
+We currently only use the following Enforcement Agents to act on our behalf to collect council tax following the issue of a liability order:

 Ross & Roberts.
 PO Box 23 Somerton, Somerset, TA11 7YU Tel : 01458 550 480.